wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         # now, run the command in step 1 again.
         ```

-    1. List the container IDs and copy the container ID of the proxy:
+    1. List the container IDs and copy the container ID of the proxy.
         ```
         docker ps
         ```